RBhardwaj2080/Summer-internship-Projects--at-unified-Mentor/README.md

 # 4. Comprehensive Financial Performance Dashboard

-# Tools and Technologies

-# This collection demonstrates my ability to process, analyze, and visualize data to uncover actionable insights.
-Each project includes a detailed report in PDF format, showcasing the methodologies used, key findings, and strategic recommendations.

 # Projects
   Below is a summary of each analytics project included in this portfolio.